-Finally, all respondents were asked whether 12 months from now they expect their household to be better off financially, worse off, or about the same as now.
-Some 32% expect that they will be better off financially a year from the survey date, while 13% expect to be worse off.
+Finally, significantly more respondents expect to be financially better off than worse off 12 months from now.
 Comparing across age and income groups, we find that younger individuals are far more optimistic than older individuals, but find little differences across income groups.
 Individuals who are most financially distressed report the most optimistic expectations.